-Although each individual in pop stores its own fitness value, the state variable popfitness also stores a list of the fitness values of all individuals.
+Although each individual in pop stores its own fitness values (raw and adjusted), the state variables popfitness and popadjustedfitness also keep lists of the raw and adjusted fitness values of all individuals.
 Depending on the sampling procedure used (see Sect.
-3.6), the normalized fitness, expected
+3.6), the normalized fitness, expected number of children, and ranking may also need to be calculated.
+These are based on the adjusted fitness and stored in the state variables popnormfitness, popexpected, and popranking.

 Evaluating an individual for its fitness may be a time consuming task, so previous evaluations may be stored in memory in case they are needed again (see Sect.
-3.8), in the state variable keepevals, with the following fields:
+3.9), in the state variable keepevals, with the following fields:

-- inds the string of the individual. - fits the fitness of the individual. - ress the result of the evaluation in each fitness case. - used how many times this evaluation has been used.
+- inds the string of the individual. - fits the fitness of the individual. - adjustedfits the adjusted fitness of the individual. - ress the result of the evaluation in each fitness case. - introns the number of introns of the individual, or empty ([]). - used how many times this evaluation has been used.